rezasfl/CreditWorks/README.md

 # Getting started
 1. Ensure you have SQL Server installed 😊
 1. Ensure you set ```ConnectionString.Default``` in appsettings.json
-1. Run the "Update-Database" command in Package Manager Console to set up the necessary tables and data in your SQL Server Database
+1. Run the ```Update-Database``` command in Package Manager Console to set up the necessary tables and data in your SQL Server Database

 # Accessing Package Manager Console
 1. Click on ```Tools > NuGet Package Manager > Package Manager Console ``` in your Visual Studio.